encoway/yarn-scripts-cache/packages/yarn-plugin-scripts-cache-nexus/README.md

 # Yarn Scripts Cache: Nexus

-A Yarn Scripts Cache implementation using a remote sonatype nexus repository.
+A Yarn Scripts Cache implementation using a Sonatype Nexus Repository Manager 2 as a remote cache.

 ## Nexus setup

-The nexus repository must be of type "raw (hosted)".
+The nexus repository must be of type "site (hosted)".
-It is recommended to not allow redeployment of assets.
 A user needs to be available to upload components.
-Downloading components should not allow authentication.
+Downloading components should not require authentication.

 ## Configuration